jhill1/SEPwC/source/R_loops.inc.rst

           print(paste(C,F))
       }

-   This version uses the `seq` function to go from -20 to 40 in steps of 5 and calculates F, before printing C and F. Note the use of `paste` to join the two number together on one line.
+   This version uses the ``seq`` function to go from -20 to 40 in steps of 5 and calculates F, before printing C and F. Note the use of ``paste`` to join the two numbers together on one line.

 In a ``for`` loop we always know how many times we should iterate that loop.
 What if we don't know in advance?
 R also has a ``while`` loop which will keep going as long as some condition is true.